HaW-Tagger/HWtagger/README.md

 Most of our models, LORAs and the eclispeXL checkpoint (https://civitai.com/models/486131/eclipse-xl) were made using this tool.
 Here is a link to the release article on civitai: https://civitai.com/articles/5751/hw-tagger-release

+A changelog is available at the bottom of this page

 # Installation

 We don't know if it works with linux, we don't have access to a computer running Linux and an NVIDIA card directly, but it should work better if the dependencies are properly met.
 (Update: We have a few reports of it working with linux).